udayaraj5193/ComposeLearnings/README.md

-# TestSimpleApp - Learning Project
+# SampleApp - Learning Project

 Welcome to **TestSimpleApp**!
 This project is designed as a modern Android development showcase, implementing best practices and the latest Jetpack libraries.
 It serves as a great reference for learners and developers looking to understand how to build a scalable, maintainable Android application.